 Stress and cognitive overload undermines decision making quality

 Finally, there are factors like stress and cognitive overload that impact the way we make decisions.
-Those factors load heavy on our decision making quality when times get though and the pressure to deliver results increases.
-For instance, stress and a lack of sleep is a combination that many business professionals face on a regular basis that has a negative impact on our ability to take high quality decisions (Larsen 2009).
+Those factors load heavy on our decision-making quality when times get though and the pressure to deliver results increases.
+For instance, stress and a lack of sleep is a combination that many business professionals face on a regular basis that has a negative impact on our ability to make high quality decisions (Larsen 2009).
 This effect is reinforced when the situation involves a high level of decision complexity which draws on our cognitive resources (Dobbins und Han 2009).

 Evidence-based Management is an approach that helps to increase decision making quality

-Second, EBM has critical thinking in its heart and point towards four types of evidence
+Evidence-based Management has critical thinking in its heart and point towards four types of evidence

-Third, EBM has a strong emphasis on context and situational factors
+Evidence-based Management has a strong emphasis on context and situational factors

 There are resoures around the web that provide guidance on how to become an Evidence-based Manager

-Evidence-based Management is part of a broader movement that targets at increasing decision making quality in organizations crucial for our society.
+Evidence-based Management is part of a broader movement that targets at increasing decision-making quality in organizations crucial for our society.
 There are resources around the web that can help you on the way to becoming an Evidence-based Manager.
 The Center for Evidence-based Management also called CEBMa is the leading authority in the area of evidence-based management and leadership.

 ScienceForWork is a webblog that publishes evidence-summaries in the area of human resource management and leadership.
 It is a great place to look for key take-aways from research findings that really make a difference.